-Social media and blogs
+social media and blogs

-Social media is a great tool to help spread the word about an event or activity and get people interested.
+Social media is a great tool to help spread the word about an event or activity and get people interested

-If your school, or youth organisation, uses social media, we would love for you to join the conversation and create a buzz in the run up to and on Time to Talk Day.
+If your college, university or education setting, uses social media, we would love for you to join the conversation and create a buzz in the run up to and on Time to Talk Day.
 To follow the activity, use the hashtag #TimeToTalk and tell us what you're up to by tagging See Me in your post.